 Another change was the departure of David Miles and the group on Monday morning.
 I joined them for an extra shoreline feed on their way to the airport and returned back to the hotel for lunch and a relaxing afternoon going through the many images from the first couple of days.

 One morning on the lake, Richard was doing some creative stuff with blurred images using slow shutter speed.
-I took up the challenge and the below image was my best attempt - I need more practice in this creative field!
+I took up the challenge and the below image was my best attempt - obviously, I need more practice!